How to Give ad Receive a Compliment

 Bad Managers Reinforce Negative Behavior.
 Great Leaders Reinforce Positive Behavior.

-I hate to start in the negative, but it is important to set the stage as to why this skill is so valuable today.
+I hate to start in the negative, but it is important to set the stage as to why negative reinforcement is such a problem.
 Most managers think of their role as being a “fixer.”
 What I mean is that most managers have trained themselves to look for problems and then go fix them.
 The big challenge here, though, is that a problem has to exist before the manager has a role.
 If he or she doesn’t see a problem, they just look harder until they find one.

 Did it work?
-The praise caused the reserves to work harder which made the regulars better.
+At the end of the day, the praise caused the reserves to work harder, which made the regulars better.
 Bill Walton once said that actual games seemed slow because the pace of practice was so much faster.

 People Are Resistant to Giving Praise and Compliments Today.